 For more information and FAQs on vaccines in our area, visit the Healthier Lancashire and South Cumbria website.

 Information on the vaccine is available at Coronavirus (COVID-19) vaccine – NHS (www.nhs.uk).

-From Friday 22 October, adults can also book their child into a vaccination centre with appointments available to book online via the National Booking Service.
+Adults can book their child into a vaccination centre with appointments available to book online via the National Booking Service.